lebard504/devops-lab-saldo-api/README.md

 ```

 **Endpoint**
-API will be available at:
+API will be available at port 10000 by default:
 ```
 http://localhost:10000/balance
 ```